w3f/Grants-Program/applications/DataDEX.md

   * Cross-chain between privacy computing parachains based on Polkadot substrate.

-  * Preserving privacy data with TEE or Federated Computation without moving the plain-text out of data owner's devices.
+  * Leverage Task Oracle to execute tasks on other computation network, there are Preserving privacy data based on TEE or Federated Computation without moving the raw data out of data owner's devices.

 ### Project Details